 When it comes to boxed letters (such as ص ط), we have to work with two horizontals and the space between them.
 In the simple grid we're using, that's a height of 3 units, no more and no less, because in boxes that space can stretch horizontally but not vertically.

-We can see already that if we keep our bâ-height as we set it earlier, it is not on the same level as the boxes.
+We can see already that if we keep our bâ-height as we set it earlier, it isn't on the same level as the boxes.
 We can either bring down the bâ-height, or accept the difference in level.
 The next type of letter may help us decide.

 Looped letters offer a certain flexibility, as they can stretch in height (but not horizontally).
 Some of them (ق ف) involve three horizontals and two spaces, and therefore a height of 5 or more.
 We can, however, forgo the "neck" of these letters and keep them close to the baseline as the other looped letters need to be (و م), bringing their height down to 3 or more.